efstathiosntonas/ngx-form/README.md

 1. Clone this repo from Git
 2. Run `npm install` in your command line.
 3. Edit `config.js` in `/server/config` folder.
-4. Run `node seed.js` to insert the admin user.
+4. Run `node seed.js` to insert the admin user into database.
 Admin email is `test@test.com` and password is `testpass`.
 Make sure mongod is running.
 5. After login navigate to `localhost:3000/#/admin` to access admin panel.

 ## Building the Angular2 app